matteo-rizzo/fc4-pytorch/README.md

 # pytorch-fc4

-A PyTorch implementation of "FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling"
+A PyTorch implementation of "FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling".

-The original code for the FC4 method is quite outdated (it is based on Python 2 and an old version of Tensorflow).
-This an attempt of providing a clean and modern Python3-based re-implementation of that method using the PyTorch library.
+The original code for the FC4 method is quite outdated (based on Python 2 and an old version of Tensorflow).
+This an attempt to provide a clean and modern Python3-based re-implementation of that method using the PyTorch library.

 ## FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling